devops-cohort/shalini/README.md

 Pytest was used for the unit testing.
 Overall the coverage was 41% and the coverage for the testing folder was 100%.
 All three unit tests were passed.

 # Future Improvements
-- Increase the complexity of the database to allow users to filter photos by continents and thems
+- Increase the complexity of the database to allow users to filter photos by continents and themes
 - Front-End web design
 - Intergration testing using Selenium
 - Create an actual link for the photo by converting the string format of the URL input to a URL for the image which can be displayed in the Posts section.